 Continuation of EMC 131.
 Emphasis is on clinical and extensive field experience.
 Third-quarter clinical and in-field experience for paramedic students includes specific hospital assignments and extensive in-field experience.

-Prerequisite: Enrollment in EMC 122.
+Prerequisite: Completion of EMC 121, EMC 131 and enrollment in EMC 122.

-EMC 140, 150

-Supplemental Education for EMC Programs (2-10, 2-10)
+EMC 140, 150 Supplemental Education for EMC Programs (2-10, 2-10)